Finera Review

 - AI-driven smart routing optimizes each transaction in real time.
 Rather than static rules, the routing engine learns from approval patterns and directs traffic to whichever PSP performs best for each transaction profile.
 The measurable value: 2-3% approval rate improvements translate to tens of thousands in recovered monthly revenue at scale.

-- 0.1-0.5% routing fee is the cheapest orchestration layer pricing in our database.
+- 0.1-0.5% routing fee ties IXOPAY and BridgerPay for orchestration-layer pricing at the bottom of the catalog range, level with IXOPAY at 0.1-0.5%.
 Primer charges 0.2-0.6%.
 Corefy charges 0.2-0.7%.
 IXOPAY charges 0.1-0.5% plus custom fees.

 Cons